 All network hyperparameters are obtained with an initial random search analysis followed by a grid search exploration to fine-tune them and find a compromise between accuracy and efficiency.
 Indeed, working at the architecture level is crucial to satisfy the constraints given by the studied application.
-The number of filters, $F$, is equal to 16 and the number of reduction module $N=3$ with $r=8$.
-As shown in Fig. \ref{fig:architecture}, all 1D convolutional operations have a kernel of size 3, with the exception of the first layer and the second branch of the reduction block.
+The number of filters, $F$, is equal to 16 and the number of reduction modules $N=3$ with $r=8$.
+As shown in Fig. \ref{fig:architecture}, all 1D convolutional operations have a kernel of size 3, except for the first layer and the second branch of the reduction block.
 The resulting network has an efficient and highly optimized architecture with 6151 trainable parameters.
-Finally, in order to select the optimal number of input features, as shown in Fig. \ref{fig:cir_reduction}, we progressively reduced the input number of dimensions $K$ while annotating the metrics of the network.
+Finally, to select the optimal number of input features, as shown in Fig. \ref{fig:cir_reduction}, we progressively reduced the input number of dimensions $K$ while annotating the network metrics.
 All points are the average result of ten consecutive trials.
 Experimentation shows that eight dimensions are the minimum number of features required to the network to obtain an acceptable range error estimation.
-Moreover, we empirically find that an input CIR of 152 elements, as suggested by \cite{bregar2018improving}, is redundant and could even slightly reduce the performance of the model.
-On the other hand, fewer dimensions of 128 tend almost linearly to degrade the accuracy of the network.
+Moreover, we empirically find that an input CIR of 152 elements, as suggested by \cite{bregar2018improving}, is redundant and could even slightly reduce the model's performance.
+On the other hand, fewer dimensions of 128 tend almost linearly to degrade the network's accuracy.

 The Adam optimization algorithm \cite{kingma2014adam} is employed for training, with momentum parameters $\beta_{1}=0.9$, $\beta_{2}=0.999$, and $\epsilon=10^{-8}$.
 The optimal learning rate, $\eta=3e-4$, is experimentally derived using the methodology described in \cite{smith2017cyclical}.
-That is kept constant for 30 epochs with a batch size of 32 and MAE as the loss function.
+That is kept constant for 30 epochs with a batch size of 32 and MAE loss function.
 We employ the TensorFlow framework to train the network on a PC with 32-GB RAM and an Nvidia 2080 Super GP-GPU.
 The overall training process can be performed in less than 10 minutes.